Diamond-Dewan/django-paypal-integration-short-plan/README.md

 **Internal Documentation:**

-Documenting the internal design of software how each method works and the specific purpose they fulfill.This is a complete code specification to make upgrades and troubleshoot bugs that were missed in the initial testing phase.
+Documenting the internal design of software how each method works and the specific purpose they fulfill.
+This is a complete code specification to make upgrades and troubleshoot bugs that were missed in the initial testing phase.

 **User Documentation:**